regine/meltmodel/contributing.md

 1. __Branch__:
-  When making changes, i.e. adding a feature, fixing a bug, or editing documentation, make a new branch off of the **release_0.2** branch, and give it a descriptive name.
+  Once you have your fork, make a new branch off of the **master** branch, and give it a descriptive name.
   Branches let you make changes and develop them separate from the main line of development.
-This way if your changes take awhile or you need to work on a different part of the project you can commit the changes you've made so far, and switch back to the release branch.
-Or if your changes simply don't work out, you can delete the changes you made by simply deleting the branch instead of having to track down every change made.
+This way if your changes take a while or you need to work on a different part of the project you can commit the changes you've made so far, and switch back to the master branch for model application.
+Or if your changes don't work out, you can delete the changes you made by simply deleting the branch instead of having to track down every change made.

-  Say we want to add a new parameterization to compute longwave radiation, at the terminal just type:
+  Say we want to add a new parameterization to compute longwave radiation, at the terminal (in folder meltmodel) just type:

         $ git branch longwave
         $ git checkout longwave